ric2b/Vivaldi-browser/chromium/docs/website/site/Home/chromium-security/security-release-management/index.md

 Your worklist for merges is defined by the following bug database criteria:

 *   All Issues
-*   Type-Bug-Security
+*   Type=Vulnerability
-*   Merge=Request,Review
+*   customfield1223134:&lt;Milestone&gt; (Merge-Request) or
+customfield1223087:Review-&lt;Milestone&gt;

 (Note: beware of querying on the milestone.
 At this stage in the bug's life, the milestone label represents the earliest affected release at the time the bug was filed.
-So if current stable is M27, there might still be bugs in this list which are M25, M26, etc., if we've been a little slow in fixing them.
-Conversely, anything marked M28 denotes a regression since M27 stable, so it only needs to be merged to the M28 beta.)
+So if current stable is M122, there might still be bugs in this list which are M121, M120, etc., if we've been a little slow in fixing them.
+Conversely, anything marked M122 denotes a regression since M121 stable, so it only needs to be merged to the M122 beta.)

 ### **TODO(bug owner): Merging a security patch.**

 When a security merge has been approved, please go ahead and merge.

 To avoid accidentally losing a fix for a Chrome release, branch merges should be done in a "newer first" manner.
-For example, if you're merging a fix to M27 stable and M28 is branched and affected, then merge to M28 first.
-Such a strategy can also be used to bake a fix on the M28 branch in order to gain confidence about an M27 stable channel merge.
+For example, if you're merging a fix to M121 stable and M122 is branched and affected, then merge to M122 first.
+Such a strategy can also be used to bake a fix on the M122 branch in order to gain confidence about an M121 stable channel merge.

 #### **How to merge**